-- (i) the overall objectives, the specific objective(s) and the outputs (i.e. the results) to be achieved with the financial support - (ii) the different types of activities eligible for financial support, on the basis of a fixed list - (iii) the types of persons or categories of persons which may receive financial support - (iv) the criteria for selecting these entities and giving the financial support - (v) the criteria for determining the exact amount of financial support for each third entity, and - (vi) the maximum amount which may be given.
+- (ii) the different types of activities eligible for financial support, on the basis of a fixed list - (iii) the types of persons or categories of persons which may receive financial support - (iv) the criteria for selecting these entities and giving the financial support - (v) the criteria for determining the exact amount of financial support for each third entity, and - (vi) the maximum amount which may be given.

-In all events, the mandatory conditions set above for giving financial support (points (i) to (vi)) have to be strictly defined in thegrant contract as to avoid any exercise of discretion.
+In all events, the mandatory conditions set above for giving financial support (points (i) to (vi)) have to be strictly defined in the grant contract as to avoid any exercise of discretion.